Plant Problem Lab

 Croton pests

-For croton, adjust the diagnosis around this plant profile: Crotons drop leaves after moves, drafts, low light, or watering swings.
+For croton, read this symptom alongside how the plant usually behaves: Crotons drop leaves after moves, drafts, low light, or watering swings.
 They need strong light to hold color but dislike abrupt changes.

 Ask whether leaf drop started after purchase or relocation.